What are the most exciting upcoming IPOs 2023 and beyond?

 But delivery drones face challenges in America, particularly due to Federal Aviation Administration (FAA) and local regulations.
 Zipline is making progress on the U.S. regulation front and recently revealed its next-generation P2 Zip drone for domestic delivery.

-But the company has used its Platform 1 technology more immediately to deliver vital medical supplies, such as blood and vaccines, to hospitals in Rwanda, Ghana, Kenya, and Côte D’Ivoire.
+The company has used its Platform 1 technology more immediately to deliver vital medical supplies, such as blood and vaccines, to hospitals in Rwanda, Ghana, Kenya, and Côte D’Ivoire.

 Since 2014, Zipline has flown its drones over 40 million autonomous commercial miles, delivering more than five million products to customers in need.
 Their reliable and efficient service has resulted in over 540,000 deliveries, including more than eight million life-saving vaccine doses.